maria-korosteleva/Garment-Pattern-Generator/docs/Setting_up_generator.md

     * However, our example patterns are designed to be draped on the average female body we borrow from [SMPL statistical body model](https://smpl.is.tue.mpg.de/) in T-pose: `f_smpl_template.obj`

 ### Simulation config file

+> Any `dataset_properties.json` file of existing datasets could be used in place of Simulaiton Config file.
+This is an easy way to reproduce simulaiton and rendering context of existing data.

 [`data_generation/Sim_props`](../data_generation/Sim_props) contains configuration for dataset simulation process.

 On the high level, every config contains the following
 * Name of the base 3D model (body) file to use for draping
+* Render setup with the following elements:
+    * a desired resulution of output images
+    * (optional) color to apply to garments -- RGB in range (0, 1)
-* Render setup with the name of the scene file to use (if any) and a desired resulution of output images
+    * (optional) the name of the scene file to use, if any (More info: [Maya Scene for rendering setup](#render-scenes))
 * Material properties of garment fabric & body to be used for physics simulation
-* Geometry resolution multiplier (the larger -- the higher the final res of a garment 3D model)
+* Geometry resolution multiplier (the larger -- the higher the final mesh resolution of generated garment 3D models)
 * Different thresholds to control the sensitivity of simulation quality checks
     * Simulation quality checks are designed to filter out garments with failed simulations to avoid biasing the training a dataset will be used for
     * Examples of bad simulation results: skirt sliding down to the legs; heavy self-intersections, etc.